tulip/multivariate-normal-js/README.md

 multivariate-normal-js
 =====================

-A Javascript port of NumPy's `random.multivariate_normal`.
+A pure-javascript port of NumPy's `random.multivariate_normal`, for Node.js and the browser.

 Check out the [live demo](http://tulip.github.io/multivariate-normal-js)!